cashier-go/cashier/README.md

 - `letsencrypt_cachedir`: string.
 Directory to cache the LetsEncrypt certificate.
 See the [note](#a-note-on-files) on files above.
 - `address` : string.
 IP address to listen on.
 If unset the server listens on all addresses.
 - `port` : int.
 Port to listen on.
 - `user` : string.
-User to which the server drops privileges to.
+User to which the server drops privileges to. *Note* Dropping privileges might not work as expected as some [threads may retain their privileges due to the limitations of the Go runtime](https://github.com/golang/go/issues/1435).
 - `cookie_secret`: string.
 Authentication key for the session cookie.
 This can be a secret stored in a [vault](https://www.vaultproject.io/) using the form `/vault/path/key` e.g. `/vault/secret/cashier/cookie_secret`.
 - `csrf_secret`: string.
 Authentication key for CSRF protection.
 This can be a secret stored in a [vault](https://www.vaultproject.io/) using the form `/vault/path/key` e.g. `/vault/secret/cashier/csrf_secret`.
 - `http_logfile`: string.
 Path to the HTTP request log.
 Logs are written in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
 The only valid destination for logs is a local file path.